sombriks/sample-htmx-spring/README.md

   [changelog format][changelog-format].
 - [Thymeleaf is a little picky][thymeleaf-include] regarding the templates "includes".
-- Added additional java build tooling so we can compare maven, gradle and [bld][bld].
+- Added additional java build tooling, so we can compare maven, gradle and [bld][bld].
 It's a nice comparison and all three tools can produce a valid spring boot jar.